nanoc/nanoc.app/content/doc/rules.md

 The argument for the `#route` method call is a [pattern](/doc/identifiers-and-patterns/#patterns).

 The code block should return the routed path for the relevant item.
 The code block can return nil, in which case the item will not be written.

+A compilation rule that ends with a `#write` call can be written as a combination of a compilation rule and a routing rule.
+Typically, using `#write` in the compile block leads to a more compact and easier-to-understand Rules file, but separate `#route` calls can nonetheless be useful.

+**Example**: The following compile/route rules are equivalent:

+    #!ruby
+    compile "/*.md" do
+      filter :kramdown
+    end

+    route "/*.md" do
+      item.identifier.without_ext + '/index.html'
+    end
+^
+    #!ruby
+    compile "/*.md" do
+      filter :kramdown
+      write item.identifier.without_ext + '/index.html'
+    end

 **Example**: The following rule will give the item with identifier <span class="filename">/404.erb</span> the path <span class="filename">/errors/404.php</span>: